 December brings endless strands of brilliant Christmas lights to the Oklahoma City area.
-While you can’t miss the beautiful lights throughout your neighborhoods and along all OKC’s streets, there are a few displays that glow extra bright.
-These five festive light displays in and around the Oklahoma City metro certainly stick in our memories as some of the best ways to celebrate the season.
+While you can’t miss the beautiful lights throughout your neighborhoods and along all OKC’s streets, there are a few holiday lights that glow extra bright.
+These five festive holiday light displays in and around the Oklahoma City metro certainly stick in our memories as some of the best ways to celebrate the season.

 For even more seasonal fun, check out our Winter Fun Guides.

-1. Automobile Alley near downtown Oklahoma City presents a breathtaking display of holiday light each winter.
+1. Automobile Alley near downtown Oklahoma City presents a breathtaking display of holiday lights each winter.
 From Nov.
-23 to Jan.
-11, visit Broadway Avenue between N.W.
+21 to Jan.
+10, visit Broadway Avenue between N.W.
 4th and N.W.
 10th to see more than 180,000 colorful LED lights draped over buildings in a dazzling display of Christmas cheer.
-The light display is easily seen just from your car, but if you want to truly get into the holiday spirit you should get out and take it in on foot.
+The light display is easily seen from your car, but if you want to truly get into the holiday spirit you should get out and take it in on foot.
 Or, hop aboard the OKC Streetcar and tour lights all around downtown.
 The lights are on daily from dusk to dawn.

-For a jumpstart on your holiday fun, set your calendars to attend Lights on Broadway on Nov.
-23 from 4 – 8 p.m., the district’s holiday open house.
-Enjoy activities for kids, special promotions and giveaways as well as complimentary carriage rides, visits with Santa, outdoor movies and more.
+For a jumpstart on your holiday fun, set your calendars to attend Lights on Broadway on Saturdays from Nov.
+21 to Dec.
+12 from 4 – 8 p.m.
+Enjoy activities for kids, special promotions and giveaways as well as complimentary carriage rides, outdoor movies and more.

 2. Just as the name suggests, the Midwest City Holiday Lights Spectacular is nothing short of spectacular.
 The city transforms Joe B. Barnes Regional Park (8500 E. Reno Ave.) into a winter wonderland with more than 100 Christmas light displays.
 The most impressive is the 118-foot Christmas tree sparkling with 9,000 festive bulbs.
 This drive-through display is a great way to celebrate the season with the whole family.
 Load up the car and stock up on cocoa to make the trip through the dazzling display.

 Mitch Park will be aglow with interactive, 3D lighted displays and the fun begins on Nov.
-23 with a celebratory kickoff featuring food trucks, pop up shops and live music.
+21 with a celebratory kickoff featuring food trucks, pop-up shops and live music.
 Families can also take a spin on the ice at the Edmond Outdoor Ice Rink.

 4. Head west to Yukon for their annual Christmas in the Park Celebration.
 The drive-thru display covers three park complexes with nearly three miles of illuminated fun, 5 million twinkling lights and over 425 one of a kind lighted displays.
 See the lights from your car or hop aboard the Santa Express Train in Chisholm Trail Park for an up-close view, weather permitting.
 The lights are open 6 – 11 p.m. nightly.

-Challenge the family to take part in the Chill Your Cheeks holiday light 5K on Nov.
-23. Runners will make their way through the streets of Yukon, ending amid the lights.
+Challenge the family to take part in the Chill Your Cheeks holiday light 5K.
+Runners will make their way through the streets of Yukon, ending amid the lights.

 5. Even before it was featured on the television show “Great Christmas Light Fight,” the Downs Family Christmas was known for its brilliant holiday light display.
 This light display makes the list not just for featuring more than 18 miles of stunning light strands, but because visitors take canned food and monetary donations that benefit the Regional Food Bank of Oklahoma.
 It’s a win for everyone!